dgpshiva/LogAnalysisProject/README.md

 - Postgresql with "news" database
 - Python 2.7
 - psycopg2 python library
-- "SuccessfulllyReadArticlesView" view inside the "news" database.
+- "SuccessfulllyReadArticlesView" view under the "news" database.
 Sql to create the view is as follows:

 CREATE VIEW SuccessfulllyReadArticlesView
 (slug, method, status, id)